beingEniola/AdventureWorks-Analytics-Hackhaton-2025/README.md

 ```
 <img width="660" height="226" alt="image" src="https://github.com/user-attachments/assets/3a6bbadb-a74e-4af0-9500-06a5324c62b1" />

-The champions segment generates the highest revenue at $75.9M, with an impressive average spend of $31,238 per customer.
-However, nearly 30% of our customer base is at-risk with 11.09% classified as "At-Risk" and 8.55% "Hibernating", and 10.25% of customers are already "Lost" representing $21.5M in vulnerable revenue.
+The Champions segment generates the highest revenue $75.9M with an average spend of $31,238 per customer.

-### .
-Finally, Where are they buying from?
+However, nearly 30% of customers are at risk:

+- 11.09% At-Risk
+- 8.55% Hibernating
+- 10.25% Lost

+representing $21.5M in vulnerable revenue

+### 6. Where Are Customers Buying From?

 ```sql
 SELECT Name AS TerritoryRegion, SUM(SubTotal) AS Revenue,